-- a) Assists by providing manpower on a local basis (county extension agents) to monitor recovery efforts and collecting data on damage assessment and ongoing needs and activities of livestock and equine. - b) Provides reports to Clemson University Livestock-Poultry Health of activities and assessments. - C. Department of Health and Environmental Control - 1.
+- b) Provides reports to Clemson University Livestock-Poultry Health of activities and assessments. - C. Friends of Colleton County Animal Shelter (FOCCAS) - 1.
+Assist ESF-17 with operating pet shelter at Colleton County High School and overflow at Colleton County Animal Shelter - D. Clemson Extension Service - 1.
+Provide owners of livestock and crops with protection information based on the type of impending hazard. - E. Department of Health and Environmental Control - 1.
 Preparedness and Mitigation - a) Identify, train, and assign personnel to maintain contact with and prepare to execute missions in support of ESF-17 during periods of activation.
 On order, staff ESF-17 in the EOC. - b) Provide public health guidelines. - 2.
-Response and Recovery - a) Office of Public Health Preparedness: Coordinate DHEC animal emergency response activities. - b) Disease Control: Provide epidemiology and public health support. - c) Environmental Quality Control Waste Management: Provide agricultural waste and carcass disposal support. - d) Environmental Health - (1) Provide vector control and sanitation support. - (2) Provide dairy product and producer support, and sampling. - D. Department of Natural Resources, Wildlife and Freshwater Fisheries - 1.
+Response and Recovery - a) Office of Public Health Preparedness: Coordinate SCDHEC animal emergency response activities. - b) Disease Control: Provide epidemiology and public health support. - c) Environmental Quality Control Waste Management: Provide agricultural waste and carcass disposal support. - d) Environmental Health - (1) Provide vector control and sanitation support. - (2) Provide dairy product and producer support, and sampling. - F. Department of Natural Resources - 1.
 Preparedness and Mitigation - a) Identify, train, and assign personnel to maintain contact with and prepare to execute missions in support of ESF-17 during periods of activation.
 On order, staff ESF-17 in the EOC. - b) Develop plans to respond to the outbreak of a highly contagious zoonotic wildlife disease. - 2.
-Response and Recovery - a) Provide native wildlife support within agency policy and statutory guidelines. - b) Provide limited assistance, if available, to coordinate zoo/exotic situations. - c) Provide transportation and equipment, if available. - d) Provide personnel and equipment to conduct animal depopulation operations.

-- A. County ESF-17 will contact state agencies, through State EOC, to coordinate any assistance needed in dealing with companion and domestic animals.
+Response and Recovery - a) Provide native wildlife support within agency policy and statutory guidelines. - b) Provide limited assistance, if available, to coordinate zoo/exotic situations. - c) Provide transportation and equipment, if available. - G. S.C.
+Department of Agriculture - 1.
+Provide owners of crops with protection information based on the type of impending hazard. - VI.
+LOCAL, STATE, AND FEDERAL INTERFACE - A. County ESF-17 will contact state agencies, through the EOC, to coordinate any assistance needed in dealing with companion and domestic animals.
 At the state level, ESF-17 will be managed from the SEOC.
-ESF-17 does not exist at the federal level per se. - B. Medical, care and rescue efforts are supported by a variety of national agencies/organizations such as the American Veterinary Medical Association, the American Humane Association, the Humane Society of the United States,
+ESF-17 does not exist at the federal level per se.

-- and the American Horse Protection Association; also, by state agencies such as South Carolina Association of Veterinarians, the South Carolina Animal Care and Control Association, and Clemson University Cooperative Extension Service. - C. Colleton County ESF-17 will coordinate with State ESF-17 along with federal and national organizations to obtain state and federal assistance when required.
+- B. Medical, care and rescue efforts are supported by a variety of national agencies/organizations such as the American Veterinary Medical Association, the American Humane Association, the Humane Society of the United States, and the American Horse Protection Association; also, by state agencies such as South Carolina Association of Veterinarians, the South Carolina Animal Care and Control Association, and Clemson University Cooperative Extension Service. - C. Colleton County ESF-17 will, through the county EOC, coordinate with State ESF-17 along with federal and national organizations to obtain state and federal assistance when required.